Vyral/mike-lafido-training/_posts/2019-09-20-luxury-homeowners-can-play-a-huge-part-in-marketing-their-own-home-for-sale.md

 ---
 layout: post
-title: Luxury Homeowners Can Be a Huge Part of Their Own Sale
+title: Luxury Homeowners Can Play a Huge Part In Marketing Their Own Home For Sale
-date: 2019-09-19 14:11:00
+date: 2019-09-20 02:11:00
 tags:
   - Build a Real Estate Team
 excerpt: >-